About PEG Membership

 Taken together, the minima of 10 + 4 + 6 hours for these activities will total at least 20 hours of CPD activities per membership year.

 Please note: The process of assessing eligibility for Full Membership takes several months as all the work is done by volunteers.
 To make the process more transparent, applications for Full Membership are assessed by a subcommittee.
-The subcommittee’s recommendations are presented for approval to the executive committee, which meets three times a year.
+The subcommittee’s recommendations are presented for approval to the executive committee.

-I hereby apply to become an Associate/a Full Member of the Professional Editors’ Guild.
+I hereby apply to become an Associate Member/a Student Member of the Professional Editors’ Guild.
 I agree to abide by the Guild’s constitution and code of conduct.

 Account name: Professional Editors’ Guild